Katiana-lee/Yumm/README.md

 ## Project Description

-Yumm is an Airtable and React build where the user is able to select different meal options for when a baby is ready to eat solids till there are twelve months of age.
+Yumm is an Airtable and React build where the user is able to select different meal options for when a baby is ready to eat solids.
 The user also has an option to add a recipe that they found their baby to enjoy.
 From the homepage, the user is able to navigate to and click on one of three categories of choice that leads to a corresponding page populated with recipes catered to the childs age.
 Also, there is a form to add more and delicious meal ideas to the list.
 This app is website and mobile friendly.

 ## Wireframes